SupeR19902/x720/README.md

 Maybe add it to /etc/rc0?
 Or something equivalent?
 Executing it as the last command.
 Please share your thoughts in the issues...

 ##### GPIO OUT 17 #####
 Pull to 1 to do something.
-No really no idea what it does... probably does something...
+No really no idea what it does... probably does something... but yeah... no docs available.

 #### Bonding ####
 This can also be used with other network cards and other debian installations.
 No x720 or Pi needed.
 But because I figured this out with a Pi and with a x720 (total cost: 3 weeks, yeah...), lets share...
 I probably need to add some more info...